Whether you’re gaming competitively or not, a gaming keyboard plays a key role in your

 The HP OMEN Sequencer is designed for durability.
 It’s constructed with a 70-million-click lifetime to help assure that you won’t glitch out during a huge battle or stressful competition.

 The keyboard is also crafted with style as well as speed and durability.
 It features individually backlit keys of up to 16.8 million RGB colors from which to choose with unique, customizable effects, so you can properly match your personal preferences to your optimal gaming experience.
-Simply connect to the HP OMEN Command Center to access the colors and effects.
+Simply connect to the

 The backlit keys also give you a competitive advantage.
 For instance, you can create your own shortcuts that use backlit color-coding to respond promptly to threats and eliminate enemies or fellow competitors.